nancyc0337/sep10-freedom-project/blog/entry03.md

   * If you are sad, the watch can provide you with sad music

 ## Summary
-In conclusion, I'm ready to put my content on my Freedom Project website.
+In conclusion, I'm ready to put my content on my Freedom Project website for my next step.

 [Previous](entry02.md) | [Next](entry04.md)